Conflict of Interest/Conflict of Commitment (COI/COC) Best Practices

 A management plan’s purpose is to enhance transparency and create separation between UNL work and the work an individual and/or the institution may be doing outside of the university in order to avoid even the appearance of biased decision making or activities.

 Management plans typically utilize standard clauses in order to ensure clarity and consistency among all active plans.
-However, every situation is unique and so the language or directives within a particular management plan may vary as in order to properly manage, mitigate, or eliminate the underlying COI.
+However, every situation is unique and so the language or directives within a particular management plan may vary in order to properly manage, mitigate, or eliminate the underlying COI.

-Common management plan clauses and/or directives include:
+Examples of management plan clauses and/or directives include:

 Please reference our Management Plan template below for sample language that may be included.
 Additionally, please reference the Guide to Determining Relatedness if you have a current management plan with one or more of the disclosure clauses.

-When a disclosure is identified by COI staff as creating a potential, perceived, or actual conflict with institutional responsibilities and/or sponsored programs, the disclosure is referred to the CIRC for review at their next available meeting.
+When a disclosure is identified by COI staff as creating a potential, perceived, or actual conflict with institutional responsibilities and/or sponsored programs, the disclosure is referred to the COI Committee for review at their next available meeting.
 Committee voting members are assigned to review the disclosed information (designated reviewers) ahead of the meeting in order to provide their assessment of the situation at the meeting along with potential strategies to manage, reduce, or eliminate the disclosed activities.
-The CIRC also extends meeting invitations to any individual going through a full board CIRC review.
+The Committee also extends meeting invitations to any individual going through a full board Committee review.
 This typically consists of faculty with a new, unmanaged COI or those whose management plans are going through the scheduled fourth-year full board COI review but not those management plans renewing through the expedited process.
 Invited employees typically provide a brief overview of their outside activities, including any ownership interests or remuneration events; the committee then asks them any additional questions to clarify any outstanding issues.

 The Committee may find that additional documents are required beyond the management plan, such as student notification templates.
 The management plan will reference any such documents with copies attached as appendices.
 These documents do not replace the management plan but act to manage specific areas otherwise not defined in the management plan itself.